trisulnsm/dinodoc/trisuldocs/docs/ug/basicusage/startstop.md

 sidebar_position: 1
 ---

-# Starting and stopping Trisul
+# Starting and Stopping Trisul

 The startup process involves.